-1. All pet rules apply to owners and their residing family members and to tenants, guests, and visitors to the owner's premises.

-2. No animals of any kind or number shall be kept or bred for commercial purposes.

-3. Each resident is allowed a maximum of two pets, such as two cats, two dogs or one cat and one dog.
+- 1. All pet rules apply to Owners and their residing family Members and to tenants, guests, and visitors to the Owner's premises. - 2.
+No animals of any kind or number shall be kept or bred for commercial purposes. - 3.
+Each unit is allowed to have a maximum of two pets, such as two cats, two dogs, or one cat and one dog.
 Livestock of any kind are not permitted.
-The keeping of other types of animals shall be subject to those animals not creating a nuisance as defined below.

-4. Animals must be kept on a leash and under the control of a responsible adult when on the common area.
+The keeping of other types of animals shall be subject to those animals not creating a nuisance as defined below. - 4.
+All animals must be kept on a leash and under the control of a responsible adult when on the common area.
 THIS IS ALSO THE CITY OF PLATTSBURGH Leash Law.